Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Experiments

 \textbf{Runtime:} We analyze the computational costs of our approach.
 Our method involves an offline training phase followed by test-time optimization during inference.
 Classifier training requires 7 hours on an NVIDIA A100 80GB GPU.
 During inference, test-time optimization introduces computational overhead that varies by model: FLUX.1-schnell increases from 0.5s to 16.5s per image, FLUX.1-dev from 11s to 6 minutes, SD2.1 from 4.5s to 90s, and SD1.4 from 4.5s to 80s.
 While this overhead is substantial, it enables significant spatial accuracy improvements without requiring model fine-tuning.
+Finally, we analyzed runtime-accuracy tradeoffs for SD 2.1.
+Performing multiple optimization iterations (15 steps) only during the first 10\% of denoising steps while reducing to single optimization steps thereafter cuts runtime from 90s to 25s, while accuracy merely drops from 0.65 to 0.6 on the validation set.
+Early stages prove most critical - extending this regime to the first 20\% of steps (35s) restores accuracy to nearly 0.65.